Joshua861/blog/content/posts/programming-history/index.md

 In the late 1950s, programming was obscenely expensive.
 A survey found that with a data processing instillation, the programming alone cost $800,000 on average.
 Someone **HAD** to do something.
 It was getting out of hand.
 Luckily, it also found that—thank God—if a business-oriented language were used, it would be much cheaper and faster.
 Hooray!

-On the 8th of April 1959, [Mary Hawes](https://en.wikipedia.org/wiki/Mary_Hawes), called a meeting, to organize a formal meeting on 'common business languages'.
-At the meeting, the group asked the [Department of Defence](https://en.wikipedia.org/wiki/United_States_Department_of_Defense) to sponsor the creation of what would become [COBOL](https://en.wikipedia.org/wiki/COBOL?useskin=vector), they agreed.
+On the 8th of April 1959, [Mary Hawes](https://en.wikipedia.org/wiki/Mary_Hawes), called a meeting, to organize a formal disussion on 'common business languages'.
+The group asked the [Department of Defence](https://en.wikipedia.org/wiki/United_States_Department_of_Defense) to sponsor the creation of what would become [COBOL](https://en.wikipedia.org/wiki/COBOL?useskin=vector), they agreed.

 Grace Hopper is often referred to as 'The Mother of COBOL', and for good reason.
 She served as a technical consultant to the committee that decided on the creation of COBOL.
 COBOL was even based on her language, FLOW-MATIC, extending it with ideas from the IBM equivalent, [COMORAN](https://en.wikipedia.org/wiki/COMTRAN "COMTRAN").
 Not only did FLOW-MATIC shape the development of COBOL, it was also the **first** English-like data processing language, whatever that means.

 ### Syntax

 A COBOL program is structured into four essential [divisions](https://www.tutorialspoint.com/cobol/cobol_program_structure.htm#:~:text=Divisions), each serving a specific purpose in organizing the code.

 The first and only mandatory division is the `IDENTIFICATION DIVISION`, used by the compiler and readers to identify the program.
 You **must** set a `PROGRAM-ID`, providing a name for your COBOL program.

 The next division is the `ENVIRONMENT DIVISION`, where you specify information about the system on which the program was compiled and the system on which it will be executed.
-Additionally, it allows you to define external data sets and files used by the program.
+Additionally, it allows you todefine external data sets and files used by the program.
 This provides the necessary context for the program's environment.

 After that, the `DATA DIVISION`, arguably one of the most crucial sections of a COBOL program.
 In this division, you describe the data structures used by the program, including the layout and characteristics of data files, working storage variables, and records.
 COBOL's strength lies in its ability to handle vast amounts of data, making the `DATA DIVISION` integral to handling large-scale business processes.